3scale/3scale-operator/doc/redis-sentinel-tls.md

 - EC2 Ubuntu instance was created
 - Redis sources were downloaded, compiled, installed, run.
 - Sentinel's failover handling of redis was observed.
 - We are providing only logs here.
-For installation details of Redis+Sentinel on EC2 - please see AWS and Redis docs or ChatGPT.
+For installation details of Redis+Sentinel on EC2 - please see AWS and Redis docs.

 - **Redis and Sentinel processes are running**
 ```shell